robertluo/fun-map/README.md

 A function in fun-map and has `:wrap` meta as `true` takes the map itself as the argument, return value will be *unwrapped* when accessed by key.

+`fnk` macro will be handy in many cases, it destructs args from the map, and set the `:wrap` meta.

 ```clojure
 (def m (fun-map {:xs (range 10)
                  :count-keys ^:wrap (fn [m] (count (keys m)))